I love how easy these Homemade Baked Corn Tortilla Chips are to make. You can’t beat the price either!

 Eat these corn tortilla chips pretty much any way you like, but I wanted to point out a few of our favorites.

-- Nachos – Load these baked tortilla chips with chicken, hamburger, or pork, some cheese, salsa, beans, cilantro, black olives, jalapeños, tomatoes, and your other favorite nacho toppings.
+- Nachos – Load these up with chicken, hamburger, or pork, some cheese, salsa, beans, cilantro, black olives, jalapeños, tomatoes, and your other favorite nacho toppings.
 You’re going to fall in love, so prepare yourself.

-- Salsa – Eat these chips with some salsa, like my black bean and corn salsa or fresh homemade salsa.
+- Salsa – Eat them with some salsa, like my black bean and corn salsa or fresh homemade salsa.
 It’s hard to stop after you start eating them, just a warning.

 - Soup – Use these chips to dip in some soup to add some crunch and extra flavor.

-- Guacamole – I love eating homemade blender guacamole with these chips.
+- Guacamole – I love eating homemade blender guacamole with these.
 It’s one of my go-to afternoon snacks!

 - Chocolate – If you opt to use flour shells instead of corn, I highly recommend drizzling some melted chocolate on them.
 It’s so tasty and makes the perfect dessert.